Franklin Street (Portland, Maine)

-Franklin Street is a four-lane street in Portland, Maine, with a controversial history.
+Franklin Street is a four-lane street in Portland, Maine, United States.
 It is a major corridor for traffic from Interstate 295 to Portland's downtown, Old Port, and to other neighborhoods located on the Portland peninsula.
+Part of U.S. Route 1A, it is around 0.77 mi long, running between Marginal Way in the northwest and Commercial Street in the southeast.

 History

-Franklin Street began as Essex Street in the 18th century, but changed to Franklin Street by 1823.
-Franklin Street was reconstructed as a divided arterial roadway in the late 1960s, after the demolition of Portland's Little Italy, Bayside, East Bayside, and other neighborhoods.
+In 1756, when the street was laid out between Middle Street and Back Street (today's Congress Street), it was known as Fiddle Street.
+It became known as Essex Street later in the 18th century, but changed to Franklin Street by 1823.
+Franklin Street was rebuilt as a divided arterial roadway in the late 1960s, after the demolition of Portland's Little Italy, Bayside, East Bayside, and other neighborhoods.
 Renamed Franklin Street Arterial, it was built to allow greater access by nonresident vehicles to Commercial Street and the rest of downtown.
-This configuration also removed hundreds of housing units, displaced residents, promoted discrimination, and hindered pedestrian traffic—both along its length and across it—to and from Bayside, East Bayside, the Old Port, Munjoy Hill and other neighborhoods which border it.
+This configuration also removed hundreds of housing units, displaced residents, and hindered pedestrian traffic—both along its length and across it—to and from Bayside, East Bayside, the Old Port, Munjoy Hill and other neighborhoods which border it.

 Redlining

 In the 1930s, Portland bankers and real estate agents discriminated against Jews, Catholics, immigrants, and other non-WASP residents through the discriminatory practice of redlining.
 The neighborhoods around Franklin Street were targeted.
 Redlining caused disinvestment in properties and caused wealthier residents to move.
 As a result of redlining and the disinvestment it caused, the properties in the targeted neighborhoods fell into decay.